filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 ```

 {{<label beacon_entry_validation>}}
-### Validating Beacon Entries
+### Validating Beacon Entries on block reception

 Per the above, a Filecoin chain will contain the entirety of the beacon's output from the Filecoin genesis to the current block.

-Given their role in leader election and other critical protocols in Filecoin, a block's beacon entries (see the {{<sref drand>}} output format) must be validated.
+Given their role in leader election and other critical protocols in Filecoin, a block's beacon entries must be validated for every block.
+See {{<sref drand>}} for details.
 This can be done by ensuring every beacon entry is a valid signature over the prior one in the chain, using drand's [`Verify`](https://github.com/drand/drand/blob/master/beacon/beacon.go#L72) endpoint as follows:

 ```go
 // This need not be done for the genesis block